bidauxpoto/.github/profile/README.md

 The packages will be included as part of the [Molineris Lab Organization](https://anaconda.org/molinerislab) on Anaconda.

-To be able to uplad the package you need to be [added as a developer](https://anaconda.org/molinerislab/groups) of the organization by an owner.
+To upload a package you need to be [added as a developer](https://anaconda.org/molinerislab/groups) of the organization by an owner.
 [Open an issue](https://github.com/bidauxpoto/conda_build_mockup/issues) to ask for access.